johnpeart/johnpeart.github.io/src/posts/note/2025-06-17-design-refresh.md

 	<figcaption>A previous iteration of my header menu faded into the background until you hovered over it, which made it pop out with a glow. </figcaption>
 </figure>

 I had been gradually iterating towards a more glassy version.
-Up until a few this refresh, I'd been using some [next-level glass effects](https://www.joshwcomeau.com/css/backdrop-filter/):
+Up until this refresh, I'd been using some [next-level glass effects](https://www.joshwcomeau.com/css/backdrop-filter/):

 <figure>
 	<img src="/images/posts/2025-07-14-side-by-side-desktop.png" alt="Two cropped screenshots of my menu bar on desktop.
 On the left, the menu bar shows a drop shadow.
 On the right, the glass has a subtler shadow, but also diffuses the surrounding colours below the menu bar.">